hellomosaddiq/hellomosaddiq/README.md

   </a>
   <div style="margin-top:8px;">
     <a href="https://github.com/hellomosaddiq/nexus-new-tab" target="_blank">
-      A customizable new tab extension, built to be beautiful and powerful.
+      A customizable new tab extension, designed to be beautiful and powerful.
     </a>
   </div>
 </div>